nlohmann/json/doc/mkdocs/docs/features/macros.md

 This macro can be used to simplify the serialization/deserialization of types if (1) want to use a JSON object as serialization and (2) want to use the member variable names as object keys in that object.

-The macro is to be defined inside of the namespace of the class/struct to create code for.
+The macro is to be defined inside the namespace of the class/struct to create code for.
 Private members cannot be accessed.
 Use [`NLOHMANN_DEFINE_TYPE_INTRUSIVE`](#nlohmann_define_type_intrusivetype-member) in these scenarios.
 The first parameter is the name of the class/struct, and all remaining parameters name the members.

 See [Simplify your life with macros](arbitrary_types.md#simplify-your-life-with-macros) for an example.